tidues/Indexable/README.md

 lst&["1:3,4:6,8"]   -- elements 1:3, 4:6 and the 8th.

 ```
-the output in ghci is:
+the outputs in ghci are:

 ```haskell ghci
 [0,1,2,3,4,5,6,7,8,9,10]